lmkr/dat110-nrf/README.md

 ** EXERCISE TODO **

-#### Exercise 8 - Implementation of distance-veector routing algorithm
+#### Exercise 8 - Implementation of distance-vector routing algorithm

 ** EXERCISE TODO **

+#### Exercise 9 - Fragmentation

+Implement fragmentation of IP datagrams followed how this is supported by the IPv4 protocol.